Linssssssss/alx_javascript/Javascript_advanced/README.md

 Within the welcome function, write a function named displayFullName:
 It should display an alert with the message Welcome followed by a space, then the variable fullName followed by an exclamation mark.
 Call the function displayFullName at the end of the function welcome

+Task 1:
+Create a variable named globalVariable with value Welcome Create a function outer that: alerts the content of the variable globalVariable creates a variable named course with value Holberton creates a function inner that: alerts the content of the variable globalVariable and course (concatenated) creates a variable named exclamation with value ! creates a function inception that alerts the content of the variable globalVariable, course, and exclamation (concatenated) calls the function inception calls the function inner
+Call the function outer
+Compose the code:

+Write the function inception within inner
+Write the function inner within outer
+Call the function outer in the main code (outside any function) Call the function inner within outer
+Call the function inception within inner
+Requirements:

+Running the script should display three popups one by one with the text Welcome, Welcome Holberton, and Welcome Holberton!

+Task 2: